-During the year ended May 31, 2017, the Company incurred approximately \$1.8 million in direct incremental costs associated with the sale of equity securities, as described in Note 11.
-The offering costs were recorded as a component of equity when the proceeds were received.
+During the nine months ended February 28, 2018 and the year ended May 31, 2017, the Company incurred approximately \$0.7 million and \$1.8 million in direct incremental costs associated with the sale of equity securities, as described in Note 11.
+The offering costs were recorded as a component of equity upon receipt of proceeds.